 The asset optimization software forecasts and prioritizes assets that require replacement in the planning period.
 The individual replacements can be combined into projects and scheduled with budget amounts established.
 This information is then used in the LRP process to determine rate needs for funding the project established.
-A list of capital projects was developed, using recommendations from the asset optimization software, and consideration of other system needs.
+A list of capital projects was developed for VLO's sanitary sewer system, using recommendations from the asset optimization software, and consideration of other system needs.

 The recommended projects are summarized below.
-Projects listed for implementation in the 0 to 5 year range include cost estimates prepared on data available at the study/feasibility level.
-Projects in the 6 to 20 year range are based on broad concepts only and costs are based on cost curves and other general tools.
+Projects listed for implementation in the 0 to 5-year range include cost estimates prepared on data available at the study/feasibility level.
+Projects in the 5 to 20-year range are based on broad concepts only and costs are based on cost curves and other general tools.
 All projects are listed for financial and resource planning purposes only.
 Changes to project inclusion, scope, cost and/or timing are expected as resources are allocated and changes occur in prioritization, regulations, technology, cost and other data becomes available.
+Cost are not included for SCADA updates in years 6 to 10 because of rapid changes in technology